You will now be directed to USAJobs.gov to start your application to work at CDC

 WHAT TO EXPECT NEXT:

 Once the online questionnaire is received you will receive an acknowledgement email that your submission was successful.
+When the vacancy announcement closes, an evaluation of your qualifications will be determined by a panel of experts.
 The most highly qualified candidates will be referred to the hiring manager for further consideration and possible interview.
-We expect to make a selection within 45 days of the closing date of this announcement.
 You will receive notice via email once this process is completed (generally 4-6 weeks).

 AGENCY CONTACT INFO: